sallonoroff/sallonoroff.github.io/_posts/2014-04-15-the-finer-things.md

 tags:
   - hints
   - ios
-  - mac
-  - osx
-  - tips
+  - touchid
 ---
 Just taking a moment to signpost David Chartier&#8217;s excellent site, [Finer Things in Tech](http://finerthings.in).
-It&#8217;s a great resource, highlighting some of the neat little details that you might have overlooked in software you use every day.
+It's a great resource, highlighting some of the neat little details that you might have overlooked in software you use every day.

-My mentioning this now has, of course, absolutely nothing to do with me recently sharing [a little discovery about iOS&#8217; Touch ID](http://finerthings.in/ios/touch-id-settings-can-identify-which-fingers-you-enabled/) on the site.
+My mentioning this now has, of course, absolutely nothing to do with me recently sharing [a little discovery about iOS' Touch ID](https://finertech.com/2014/04/07/iostouch-id-settings-can-identify-which-fingers-you-enabled/) on the site.

-&nbsp;